Bike locks get smart

 It’s estimated that 1.5 million bikes are stolen every year and FBI statistics show that bicycle theft is on the rise.

-Velasso, an Oakland, California-based startup, discovered that 85 percent of stolen bikes are inconspicuously ridden away.
-Velasso focused on smart technology that immobilizes the wheel and locks it to the frame while sounding a 100 decibel siren if the lock senses that the bike is being tampered with.
+LINKA, an Oakland, California-based startup, discovered that 85 percent of stolen bikes are inconspicuously ridden away.
+LINKA focused on smart technology that immobilizes the wheel and locks it to the frame while sounding a 100 decibel siren if the lock senses that the bike is being tampered with.
 Having to carry off a screeching bike should be more than enough to discourage most would-be bike thieves.

 The Bluetooth-enabled LINKA bike lock will recognize you through your smartphone and will automatically unlock as you approach so you don’t need to carry a key.
 It also features tamper alerts that are sent to you via your smartphone in the event that your bike is messed with.
-The built-in siren is programmed to minimize false alarms by discerning between the movements of thieves and someone who might have accidently bumped your bike.
+The built-in siren is programmed to minimize false alarms by discerning between the movements of thieves and someone who might have bumped your bike by accident.